Shaheennazir/cardiovascular-_disease_prediction/DOCKER_README.md

 2. **Permission denied errors**: Ensure Docker has the necessary permissions to access the project directories.

+3. **Invalid reference format error**: This occurs when the project directory name contains special characters like underscores.
+The docker-compose.yml file now explicitly specifies image names to avoid this issue.

-3. **Connection refused errors**: Check that all services are running:
+4. **Connection refused errors**: Check that all services are running:
    ```bash
    docker-compose ps
    ```